 - Report suspicious activity to the appropriate authorities.

-KBA offers the provision of suitably qualified professionals to assume the roles of AMLCO, MLRO and DMLRO from its four person team, Clifford Burke, Áine Suttle, Deirdre O’Callaghan and Angela Godfrey, dedicated exclusively to AML/CFT compliance.
+KBA offers the provision of suitably qualified professionals to assume the roles of AMLCO, MLRO and DMLRO from its six person team dedicated exclusively to AML/CFT/FS compliance.
+Please see biographies on page two.

-The KBA AML team members have all been appointed by a number of global asset managers to act as MLROs to investment funds and to advise them on AML/CFT issues.
-They are responsible for providing guidance and expertise on AML/CFT documentation to fund boards, reviewing and testing the AML/CFT procedures of fund administrators, providing training to directors and reporting to the directors on AML/CFT compliance matters.
+All members of KBA’s dedicated Anti-Money Laundering team have experience in the area of anti-money laundering, countering the financing of terrorism and financial sanctions (“AML/CFT/FS”) compliance, with a focus on customer due diligence (“CDD”).
+Each acts as the Money Laundering Reporting Officer to global investment funds and advises them on AML/CFT/FS issues.
+They are responsible for providing guidance and expertise on CDD documentation to fund boards, reviewing and testing the AML/CFT/FS Process of fund administrators, providing training to directors and reporting to the directors on AML/CFT/FS compliance matters.